Caffeine-Jared/CIT171/5th-sunday-lesson-cit171.md

 - Typically as individuals, we view consistency as a sign of confidence and strength.
 We might comply with certain requests from scammers at first, but we have to draw a line on when to stop compling and recognize when
 - Here is a great example of commitment and consistency in action
 	- [![consistency-video](https://i.imgur.com/96Val70.jpg)](https://youtu.be/Pd7x2bHVSAs)
+- **Challenge Question:**
+	- Elder Bednar said, "Simply saying prayers is quite a different thing from engaging in meaningful prayer.
+I expect that all of us already know that prayer is essential for our spiritual development and protection.
+But what we know is not always reflected in what we do.
+And even though we recognize the importance of prayer, all of us can improve the consistency and efficacy of our personal and family prayers."
+It might seem counterintuitive, but what are some consistent habits that could help protect us from attacks that prey upon our consistency & commitment?
 ---

 ### Prinicple Seven: Liking